Must See Places in Quebec, Canada

 Mount Royal Park

 Mont Royal, the hill that gives the city of Montreal its name, is surrounded by a park whose original design was to make it resemble a valley around the mountain.
 Although the plan veered off and it never got developed into a valley, it is one of the largest open reserves or greenspaces in Montreal.
 The park is famous for two Belvederes, semicircle plazas set at the peak's height from where Downtown Montreal can be seen; an artificial lake known as Beaver Lake; a sculpture garden; and hiking and skiing trails as well as some gravel roads for biking.
-The park's foliage and forest have suffered many damages over the decades since it’s been built but it has recovered and one can see it in all its glory especially in autumn days when it’s a beautiful panorama of autumn shades.
+The park's foliage and forest have suffered much damage over the decades since it’s been built.
+Still, it has recovered and one can see it in all its glory, especially in autumn days when it’s a beautiful panorama of autumn shades.

 Chutes Montmorency